ItSNeverLate/linkedin-skill-assessments-quizzes/swift/swift-quiz.md

 - [x] ["Bear", "Joe", "Clark"]
 - [ ] This code contains an error.

+**explanation**
+The map function iterates on the array and returns ` ["BEAR", "JOE", "CLARK"]` but this is not assigned to `names` which is not being changed (and it is declared as a constant anyway) and retains his original value.

 #### Q18.
 What describes this line of code?

 ```swift